longzheng/open-dynamic-export/docs/configuration/publish.md

 ## MQTT

-Write active limits to a MQTT topic.
+Write active limits and CSIP-AUS control schedules to MQTT topics.
+Published MQTT messages use the retain flag, so new subscribers receive the latest active limit and control schedule payloads immediately after subscribing.

 To configure a MQTT output, add the following property to `config.json`